MarsRon/MarsRon/README.md

 I'm MarsRon, amateur programmer from Malaysia.

 I have experience with JavaScript in general, Discord.js bots, a bit of Python and some Luau scripting.
-Still learning how to do web development with React and Next.js.

 I'm a KonoSuba lover and a casual anime watcher.
-I play Minecraft Bedrock together with my friends, also play a bit of osu!

 Semi functional blog at https://marsron.name.my/blog